MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2024/install-ltsc-preview.md

 ## Activate Office LTSC Preview

-There are special product keys to activate the preview versions of Office LTSC, Project 2024, and Visio 2024.
+There are special product keys to activate the preview versions of Office LTSC, Project, and Visio.
 You can use either Key Management Service (KMS) or Multiple Activation Key (MAK) to activate the preview products.

 ### Use KMS to activate

 To use KMS to activate the preview products, you need a KMS host computer, and it must be configured to support Office 2019 activation.
 Even though the KMS host computer is configured to activate Office 2019 products, that KMS host computer will be able to activate the preview products.

-If you don’t have a KMS host computer that supports Office 2019 activation, you can use the [MAK product keys](#use-mak-to-activate) to activate the preview products.
+If you don’t have a KMS host computer that supports Office 2021 activation, you can use the [MAK product keys](#use-mak-to-activate) to activate the preview products.

 For more information about configuring KMS activation, see the following articles: